ChiefMonk/CMPG-323-Project-2-37016776/README.md

 ### 1.2 Entity Rules and Restrictions
 The above entity information is stored in a relational database.
 The database tables do not have a complete set of constraints that could prevent or limit, for example the deletion of mandatory information.
-Therefore most of the data entegrity rules are enforced with the application (WebAPI), and the following are some of the applicable rules:
+Therefore most of the data integrity rules are enforced with the application (WebAPI), and the following are some of the applicable rules:
 * System User
     * Must have a non-empty Username
     * Must have a non-empty strong password